 Form 6198.
-Use Form 6198, At-Risk Limitations, to figure how much loss from an activity you can deduct.
+Use Form 6198 to figure how much loss from an activity you can deduct.

 - You must file Form 6198 with your tax return if: - You have a loss from any part of an activity that is covered by the at-risk rules, and - b.
-You are not at risk for some of your investment in the activity. - You must file Form 6198 if you are engaged in an activity included in (6) under Activities Covered by the At-Risk Rules and you have borrowed amounts described in Certain borrowed amounts excluded under At-Risk Amounts, later.
+You are not at risk for some of your investment in the activity. - You must file Form 6198 if you are engaged in an activity included in (6) under Activities Covered by the At-Risk Rules, later, and you have borrowed amounts described in Certain borrowed amounts excluded under At-Risk Amounts, later.

 Loss limits for partners and S corporation shareholders.
-Three separate limits apply to a partner's or shareholder's distributive share of a loss from a partnership or S corporation, respectively.
-The limits determine the amount of the loss each partner or shareholder can deduct on his or her own return.
+Four separate limits may apply to a partner's or shareholder's distributive share of an item of deduction or loss from a partnership or S corporation, respectively.
+The limits determine the amount each partner or shareholder can deduct on his or her own return.
 These limits and the order in which they apply are:

 - 1. The adjusted basis of:

 - a.
 The partner's partnership interest, or

-- b.
-The shareholder's stock plus any loans the shareholder makes to the corporation
+- The shareholder's stock plus any loans the shareholder makes to the corporation,

+- 2. The excess farm loss rules.

-- 2. The at-risk rules, and
+- 3. The at-risk rules, and

-- 3. The passive activity rules.
+- 4. The passive activity rules.